Diane-4P/always-healthy/README.md

 ## Features

-Each page has a **header** with the responsive **logo**, linking to the Home page, in the top left hand corner and a responsive **navigation bar**, linking to all the pages on the website (Home, Classes, Shop, Contact) to the top right.
+Each page has a **header** with the responsive **logo**, linking to the Home page with a title of "Link back Home", in the top left hand corner and a responsive **navigation bar**, linking to all the pages on the website (Home, Classes, Shop, Contact) to the top right.
 The navigation bar is fixed in position and when you hover over the page titles a line appears underneath, also the page that is active has a fixed line so that users can see which page they are on.

 The **footer** includes the **social media icons** of **Facebook, Twitter and Instagram,** linking them to their respective home pages.
 The footer also includes the **copyright information** and the **registered address** of the company.
 All buttons on each page change colour when you **hover** over them to click the link or send infomation to the gym via the contact form.